 Calling the last couple of years “challenging” for tax departments is putting it mildly.
 New tax laws had to be understood and executed in record time to meet internal and external deadlines for all reporting.
-TCJA escalated data needs and complicated workflows.
-Suddenly, Tax found itself pushed to the forefront with greater expectations to reconcile data dependencies and provide analyses of tax changes.
+Escalating data needs complicated workflows.
+Tax found itself pushed to the forefront with greater expectations to reconcile data dependencies and provide analyses of tax changes.
 And just when we thought it couldn’t get harder, we found ourselves working from home.

 All this chaos highlighted gaps in processes that had served us well for years—making now the best time to evaluate your tax technology goals and develop a strategy to meet your needs.

 As you begin to address your gaps, focus on minimizing risk exposure, creating efficiencies, or both.
 Technology gives you the ability to better control data, security, and analytics to lower risk—and the opportunity to bring major efficiencies to your processes with automation.